emagiz/emdocs/mds/microlearning/novice-mendix-connectivity-install-emagiz-mendix-connector.md

 ##### Theory

-## 3. Install a eMagiz Mendix Connector
+## 3. Install an eMagiz Mendix Connector

 To install the eMagiz Mendix Connector in a Mendix app, the following steps need to be performed.